-One of the critical needs of the community is affordable rental housing.
-Banff’s vacancy rate – which is the percentage of units available for rent – is 0%, and has been that way for over three years.
-A healthy rate is between 3-5%.
+One of the critical needs is affordable rental housing.
+Banff’s vacancy rate –the percentage of units available for rent – is 0%, and has been that way for five years.
+A healthy rate is between 3 and 5%.

-In part due to the lack of available affordable rental housing, we’ve found situations where residents are renting shared rooms, living in crowded situations, or are spending more than half their paycheque on housing costs.
+In part due to the lack of available affordable rental housing, current residents are sharing rented bedrooms, living in crowded situations, or are spending more than half their paycheque on housing.
 In some cases, residents are living in places that aren’t safe.

 Creating new rental housing and charging affordable rents is so that all Banffites have a comfortable, appropriate place to call home.

-Within the town of Banff, we have a robust range of housing options, so that each Banffite can find a place to call home.
+- By 2025, we have a robust range of housing options so that each Banffite can find a place to call home;

-We take a shared approach to housing solutions, with public, private and not-for-profit entities within the town, and with our neighbours in the Bow Valley.
+- We take a shared approach to housing solutions.
 When new solutions are needed, we have the courage to change.